 OEM Support – Custom underground tanks to be included with another company’s proprietary product line

 Proprietary water treatment products often include underground storage tanks.
 Darco will custom build such vessels under non-disclosure and non-compete agreements typical for this type of relationship.
-We offer full drafting, design, and engineering services for our direct bury OEM tankage customers.
+We offer drafting, design, and engineering services for our OEM customers.

 Potable Water – Underground drinking water cisterns for domestic or commercial use

-Purified Drinking Water can be safely stored in underground tanks for several weeks without recirculation or treatment.
-Plumb domestic water supplies such that refill water enters opposite the discharge plumbing or pump.
-This will ensure that all the water is turning over regularly and that no portion is allowed to stagnate.
+Drinking Water can be safely stored in N.S.F. compliant underground tanks for several weeks without re-circulation or treatment.
+Plumb domestic water supplies such that refill water enters at the opposite end from the discharge plumbing or pump.
+This will ensure that all the water is turning over regularly and that no portion is allowed to remain un-circulated.

 Rainwater Harvesting – Free water, thanks to Mother Nature, stored underground for numerous future uses

-Unexpected droughts and ever increasing municipal water rates are responsible for the resent increased interest in rainwater collection.
+Unexpected droughts and ever-increasing municipal water rates are responsible for the resent increased interest in rainwater collection.
 Water storage systems range from plastic barrels to underground tanks integrated with lawn and shrubbery irrigation systems.
-Either way makes environmental sense and conserves a valuable resource.
+Either way makes environmental sense and conserves treated potable water.

 Sewage & Wastewater – On-site storage or treatment of waste products for approved discharge

-Stormwater - Rainwater surge control and silt retention with a controlled clear water release
+Stormwater –Rainwater surge management and silt retention with a controlled clear water discharge

 Rainwater flowing across paved parking lots and down city streets accelerates and sweeps soil, trash, and oil into public water ways.
-To maintain water quality, this runoff must be detained, cleaned, and released at a predetermined flow rate.
-Large underground tanks can be used to clarify and regulate this storm surge.
+To maintain water quality, this runoff must be controlled, cleaned, and released at a predetermined flow rate.
+Large underground tanks can be used to regulate and clarify storm water surge.

-Thermal Storage - A "storage battery" for cold or hot water building temperature regulation
+Thermal Storage – A “storage battery” holding cold or hot water for building temperature regulation

-Either HOT or COLD water can be stored underground in tanks for the purpose of Heating or Air Conditioning.
-Chiller Tanks hold refrigerated water at approximately 40 degrees while Solar Tanks hold hot water up to 150º F. External R12 tank insulation with an external fiberglass jacket suitable for direct burial applications is available and recommended for hot water storage systems.
+Either HOT or COLD water can be stored underground or above ground in tanks for the purpose of heating or air conditioning.
+Chilled water tanks hold refrigerated water at approximately 40º F while Solar Tanks hold hot water up to 150º F. External R12 tank insulation with an external fiberglass jacket suitable for direct burial applications is available and recommended for hot water storage systems.